-NIXA will provide a printed hard copy of the CCR upon request.
-To request a copy of this report to be mailed, please call us at <a href="https://doi.org/10.2016/j.cc//nc-nd-10.2016/j.cc/
+NIXA PWS will provide a printed hard copy of the CCR upon request.
+To request a copy of this report to be mailed, please call us at 417-725-2353.
+The CCR can also be found on the internet at www.dnr.mo.gov/ccr/MO5010576.pdf.

 The state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Records with a sample year more than one year old are still considered representative.
+No data older than 5 years need be included.
+If more than one sample is collected during the monitoring period, the Range of Sampled Results will show the lowest and highest tested results.
+The Highest Test Result, Highest LRAA, or Highest Value must be below the maximum contaminant level (MCL) or the contaminant has exceeded the level of health based standards and a violation is issued to the water system.